faenrandir/a_careful_examination/responses/response_to_a_TBM_brother.md

 1. Given [how missionaries instruct members to pray about the Book of Mormon](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/4f3ac030a39f9e572b7a1835e93e8c30a2c2f9fa/documents/hermetically_sealed_stacked_deck/bom-standalone.pdf), in what fashion could a person arrive at the conclusion that the Book of Mormon is _not_ true?
 If a person persistently followed Moroni's promise with any sufficiently inspiring book, what would be the end result?

 1. Elder Holland shared ["the missionary speech of all time"](https://web.archive.org/web/20170707173418/http://www.deseretnews.com/article/865683974/The-divine-companionship-includes-the-Holy-Ghost-in-missionary-work-Elder-Holland-says.html) at a New Mission President Seminar.
-It was shared by many others,[^shared_by_others] who also found it to be very powerful.
+It was shared by many others, who also found it to be very powerful.
 Ultimately, key parts of the story were [found to be in error](http://www.deseretnews.com/article/865685840/Elder-Holland-withdraws-Church-News-missionary-story.html), calling into question [the validity of the entire story](http://www.mormondiscussionpodcast.org/2017/08/radio-free-mormon-016-make-way-dodos/).
 Why did people report feeling so touched (e.g., "the most powerful message to my heart...") by a story that was deeply flawed factually?
 Is it possible for a person to have received a similar witness of the "truth" of the Book of Mormon and for it to be factually flawed?

 > Most mormons who leave the church will turn atheist or agnostic because there is nothing better out there!!!